you know what it is. no, seriously. you do.

 Switched it up on you.
-If you listen to nothing else this week, listen to this show.
+If you listen to nothing else this week, for sale listen to this show.
 This show isn’t full of bangers and straight up heat, it’s full of fucking science.
-My man Kareem Edouard is working on a documentary (available for free online at wghfilms.com) right now that talks about the massive amount of people in Africa dying because of the diamond industry’s stranglehold on the economy and political situation in various African nations - Sierra Leone isn’t the only one.
+My man Kareem Edouard is working on a documentary (available for free online at wghfilms.com) right now that talks about the massive amount of people in Africa dying because of the diamond industry’s stranglehold on the economy and political situation in various African nations – Sierra Leone isn’t the only one.

 We’re talking, for example, tens of thousands of innocent men, women and children - our brothers and sisters - being dismembered or murdered within the space of a few days.
 Listen through about three minutes of this conversation - you’ll see what I’m talking about.